LukoJohnson/alltheguides/docs/mods/ae2/setups/README.md

 #### Welcome to the Setups

-This section will provide you with some example setups, in case you're lazy and just want something functional :P
+Here you will find some extra setups for AE2 that you wont find on the online Guide.

 !!! info "AE2 Guide"
-    Also check out the setups in the [AE2 Online Guide](https://guide.appliedenergistics.org/1.21/example-setups/example-setups-index)
+    It's still recommended that you check out the [AE2 Online Guide](https://guide.appliedenergistics.org/1.21/example-setups/example-setups-index) if you need something that you can't find here.

 ---